Working during pregnancy: Do's and don'ts

-To lift correctly, bend at your knees — not at your waist.
-Keep your back as straight as possible.
-Use your leg muscles to stand, keeping the object close to your body.
+To lift correctly, bend at the knees — not at the waist.
+Keep the back as straight as possible.
+Use the leg muscles to stand, keeping the object close to the body.

-As your pregnancy progresses, everyday activities such as sitting and standing can become uncomfortable.
-Remember those short, frequent breaks to combat fatigue?
-Moving around every few hours also can ease muscle tension and help prevent fluid buildup in your legs and feet.
+As pregnancy progresses, everyday activities such as sitting and standing can become uncomfortable.
+Short, frequent breaks can combat fatigue.
+Moving around every few hours also can ease muscle tension and help prevent fluid buildup in the legs and feet.
 Try these other strategies, too:

 - Sitting.
-Using an adjustable chair with good lower back support can make long hours of sitting much easier — especially as your weight and posture change.
-If your chair isn't adjustable, use a small pillow or cushion to provide extra support for your back.
-Elevate your legs to decrease swelling.
+Using an adjustable chair with good lower back support can make long hours of sitting much easier — especially as body weight and posture change.
+For chairs that aren't adjustable, use a small pillow or cushion to provide extra support for the back.
+Elevate the legs to decrease swelling.

 - Standing.
-If you must stand for long periods of time, put one of your feet up on a footrest, low stool or box.
+For those who must stand for long periods, putting one foot up on a footrest, low stool or box can help.
 Switch feet every so often and take frequent breaks.
 Wear comfortable shoes with good arch support.
-Consider wearing support or compression hose, too.
+Consider wearing support or compression hose.

 - Bending and lifting.
-Even when you're lifting something light, proper form can spare your back.
-Bend at your knees, not your waist.
-Keep the load close to your body, lifting with your legs — not your back.
-Avoid twisting your body while lifting.
+Even when lifting something light, proper form can spare the back.
+Bend at the knees, not at the waist.
+Keep the load close to the body, lifting with the legs — not the back.
+Avoid twisting the body while lifting.

 Keeping stress under control

-Stress on the job can sap the energy you need to care for yourself and your baby.
+Stress on the job can sap needed energy.
 To minimize workplace stress:

 - Take control.
-Make daily to-do lists and prioritize your tasks.
-Consider what you can delegate to someone else — or eliminate.
+Make daily to-do lists and prioritize tasks.
+Consider what to delegate to someone — or eliminate.

 - Talk it out.
 Share frustrations with a supportive co-worker, friend or loved one.

 - Relax.
-Practice relaxation techniques, such as breathing slowly or imagining yourself in a calm place.
+Practice relaxation techniques, such as breathing slowly or imagining a calm place.
+Mindfulness and meditation apps might be helpful.
 Try a prenatal yoga class, as long as your health care provider says it's OK.

 Taking proper job precautions

-Certain working conditions might increase your risk of complications during pregnancy — especially if you're at high risk of preterm labor — including:
+Certain working conditions might increase the risk of complications during pregnancy — especially for those at high risk of preterm labor.
+Those working conditions include: